traumedy/Video-Download/README.md

 # video_download.py

-Description: GUI for downloading lists of video URLs using yt-dlp library.
+Description: GUI for downloading video URLs using yt-dlp library.

 Author: Josh Buchbinder

 ## General usage

-`video_download` is a PySide6 (Qt) GUI wrapper around the `yt-dlp` python library that will parse a text file containing a list of URLs or an HTML file of bookmarks exported from a browser and attempt to download the video in each URL.
-See `yt-dlp` documentation to see what type of video sites are [supported](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
+`video_download` is a PySide6 (Qt) GUI wrapper around the `yt-dlp` python library that cam parse a text file containing a list of URLs or an HTML file of bookmarks exported from a browser and attempt to download the video in each URL.
+See `yt-dlp` documentation to see what video sites are [supported](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).

 ## Setup